entando/entando-docs/vuepress/docs/next/docs/curate/local-hub-bundle-versions-faq.md

 ## As a bundle developer, how should I create a new version of a bundle?
-If you're a bundle developer and you want to release a new version of your bundle, you can simply update the content of your bundle and commit the changes to the bundle git repository.
+If you're a bundle developer and you want to release a new version of your bundle, you can simply update the content of your bundle and commit the changes to the bundle Git repository.
-Once all the required changes are committed, you can create a new tag in the git repository using the `git tag` command and publish it to the remote repository using the `git push --tags` command
+Once all the required changes are committed, you can create a new tag in the Git repository using the `git tag` command and publish it to the remote repository using the `git push --tags` command

 For example, let's assume my bundle already has a version `1.0.0` and I want to publish the version `2.0.0` of my bundle, here the commands I need to use to create and publish the new tag: